Enricobazzi/Selection_Eurasian_Lynx/Window_analysis.md

 Working on genomics-b server in the GenWin_results folder.

 Get dataset of all windows and unite haploblock into one window.
+NOTE: I also have added a version of ALL windows WITHOUT the combined_differentiation results
 ```
 cd ~/GenWin_results